-Lifelong learning for individuals with learning disabilities in Slovenia is mainly provided within Occupational Activity Centers.
-The other main providers of life long education in Slovenia for individuals with learning disabilities are NGOs.
-The most widely known is the Slovenian association for persons with learning disabilities (Zveza Sozitje), a partner in this project and which connects 51 local societies (Društvo Sozitje) all over Slovenia as well as the Special Olympics Slovenia.
+Persons with intellectual disabilities in Slovenia can attend lifelong learning mostly within Occupational Activity Centers.
+Other main actor in Slovenia in the field of life long education for persons with intellectual disabilities are NGOs, most known is the Slovenian association for persons with intellectual disabilities (Zveza Sozitje), a partner in this project, which connects 51 local societies (Društvo Sozitje) all over Slovenia and Special Olympics Slovenia.

-2.3 PROGRAMS OF LIFELONG LEARING FOR INDIVIDUALS WITH LEARNING DISABILITES OFFERED BY ZVEZA SOZITJE AND OCCUPATIONAL ACTIVITY CENTERS
+2.3 PROGRAMS OF LIFELONG LEARING FOR PEROSNS WITH INTELLECTUAL DISABILITES OFFERED BY ZVEZA SOZITJE AND OCCUPATIONAL ACTIVITY CENTERS